The DUTCH Test will now include organic acid tests (OATs) at no additional cost

 There are certain foods, medications, and supplements that can artificially increase the levels of the neurotransmitter metabolites.
 Precision Analytical suggest patients avoid the following foods the day before and the day of collecting: avocado, bananas, eggplant, kiwi, butternuts, pecans, walnuts (and their associated nut butters), pineapple (and pineapple juice), plantains and plums.
 Patients should be aware that any medications or supplements that affect neurotransmitters such as antidepressant medication (SSRI’s, SNRI’s), 5-HTP, tryptophan, SAMe, tyrosine, L-dopa, D, L, phenylalanine, macuna, St. John’s Wort and quercetin may also affect the results.
 Patients should consult with their healthcare practitioner before stopping their use.
 Medications such as SSRI’s and SNRI’s should not be skipped or stopped suddenly unless under medical direction.

 All DUTCH collection kits now include instructions for patients to restrict the list of problematic foods (above).
-If you have an existing collection kit that is missing this information, please contact the Research Nutrition office to request the food restriction handout for your patients: firstname.lastname@example.org • Ph 1800 110 158.
+If you have an existing collection kit that is missing this information, please contact the RN Labs office to request the food restriction handout for your patients: firstname.lastname@example.org • Ph 1800 110 158.